 - CBT may be helpful in cases where medication alone hasn't worked

-- It can be completed in a relatively short period of time (5 - 20 wks) compared to other talking therapies
+- It can be completed in a relatively short period of time (5–20 wks) compared to other talk therapies

-- Format flexible: since CBT is highly structured, it can be delivered in differerent formats, including 1:1 counseling, group counseling or sessions, books, or videos
+- Since CBT is a structured program, it can be delivered in different formats, including 1:1 counseling, group counseling or sessions, books, or videos

-- Provides tools and strategies that many find helpful to apply to everyday life, even after completing treatment
+- It provides tools and strategies that apply to everyday life, even after completing treatment

 Cons of CBT

-- CBT may not be suitable or appropriate for people with complex mental health or emotional health conditions
+- CBT may not be appropriate for people with complex mental health or emotional health conditions

-- It may not be suitable or appropriate for people with deep trauma and scarring that hasn't been resolved
+- It may not be helpful for people with unresolved trauma

-- CBT doesn't address the deeper underlying core issues that are driving the faulty thinking and behavior in the first place
+- CBT doesn't address the deeper underlying core issues that drive faulty thinking and behavior in the first place

-- It involves confronting emotions and anxieties - can be uncomfortable for many
+- It involves confronting emotions and anxieties, which can be uncomfortable for many

 Get 12-Step Alternatives for Addiction Treatment at The Clearing

 If you want an alternative treatment and a safe place to recover from addiction, The Clearing can help.
-We have a remote, 64-acre facility in San Juan Island, Washington.
+We have a remote, 43 acre estate in San Juan Island, Washington.

-While we don't employ CBT in our program, we do employ evidence-based therapies and Spiritual Psychology to help you address the underlying core issues that cause addiction.
+While we don't employ CBT in our program, we do offer evidence-based therapies in combination with Spiritual Psychology to help you address the underlying core issues that cause addiction.
 Our counseling strategies include:

 - Person-Centered Therapy